Qifei-C/GANNet-Seg/README.md

 * `./result`: saved our trained model (not trained yet)

 * `./requirements.txt`: includes all reliance you need to install when running our code.

+Paper has attached and you may also find useful information from the poster.

 Greetings from Qifei[qifei@seas] and Xinyu[xinyulu@seas], feel free to reach us if you met any problems running code.